khakhalin/notes/00_queue_to_do.md

 * flake8 (linting)
 * read a bit more on ideology of [[scrum]]
 * pre-commit (is it a package for Python?)
-* mkdocs and mkdocstrings - for documentation
+* Re-read and re-document all types of decorators (`@fun, @cls, @cls(params)`, and decorating both functions and classes)
+* Watch the rest of Normcore
+* Photon - some type of a vectorizer?
+* Data modeling, 3d-Normal-Form.
 * 🌿Find opinions on the current state of DS and system engineering in PS
 * 🌿Find books on DS in PS
 * What techstack is o9 running on, internally?
 Is there any info on that online?
-* How to turn a Python repo into a pip package?
+* How to properly turn a Python repo into a pip package?
 * Poetry (an alternative to pip) - why it's needed, and how it works
 * Read more about Databricks.
 Some short course if possible?
 * Read more on Docker